genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 ## Number of selected genes on chrX: 9
 ```

-There is a great improvement in specificity (less false positives) without much loss in sensitivity (we still find many chromosom Y genes).
+There is a great improvement in specificity (less false positives) without much loss in sensitivity (we still find many chromosome Y genes).
 However, we still see some bias in the histogram.
 In a later section we will see that month does not perfectly account for the batch effect and that better estimates are possible.

-#### A Note on Computing Efficiency
+#### A note on computing efficiency

 In the code above, the design matrix does not change within the iterations we are computing {$$}(X^\top X)^{-1}{/$$} repeatedly and applying to each gene.
 Instead we can perform this calculation in one matrix algebra calculation by computing it once and then obtaining all the betas by multiplying {$$}(X^\top X)^{-1}X^\top Y{/$$} with the columns of {$$}Y{/$$} representing genes in this case.
 The `limma` package has an implementation of this idea (using the QR decomposition).
 Notice how much faster this is: